-AP ENGLISH GRADE 11 - (LANGUAGE AND COMPOSITION) (Exam fee is required in November; late fee applied after due date)
+AP ENGLISH GRADE 11 - (LANGUAGE AND COMPOSITION) 5 credits (Exam fee is required in November; late fee applied after due date)

 This advanced placement course is designed for students who have excelled in English and wish to be intellectually challenged with demanding reading and writing assignments.
 Advanced Placement English is a college-level course developed according to guidelines and recommendations by the College Board.
 This course provides an outline of American non-fiction literature and focuses on the analysis and synthesis of rhetorical strategies.
 Students who take the advanced placement examination may, based on their score, receive an Advanced Placement standing at a participating college.
-If a student does not take the AP exam, the student will not receive AP-weighted value points for class rank and GPA.
 Prerequisite: Successful completion of English 10 and a teacher recommendation.
 This course is eligible for dual credit with Salem Community College.